nguyentungg/nguyentungg/README.md

-- 👋 Hi, I’m @nguyentungg, a Full-Stack developer
+- 👋 Hi, I’m @nguyentungg, a Full-Stack Developer and Game Developer
 - 👀 I’m interested in coding, learning, and researching new technology
 - 🌱 I’m currently learning and improve my skills to become the greatest developer.
 - 💞️ I'm looking to collaborate on websites, apps, and games.
 So if you have any ideas don't hesitate to contact me.